4.98 from 38 votes

 Instructions

 • Set the Instant Pot to saute mode.
-Once hot, add butter.
+Once hot, add 2 tablespoons of butter.

-• Once butter is melted, add chopped onion.
-Brown onion for 3-4 minutes, stirring occasionally.
+• Once butter is melted, add 2 cups of white rice.
+Brown rice for 3-4 minutes, stirring occasionally.

-• Set the Instant Pot to manual, high pressure, for 7 minutes.
-Once cook cycle is up, fluff rice with a fork and add in half of the chopped cilantro.
+• Set Instant Pot to manual, high pressure, 7 minutes.
+Once cook cycle is over and pressure is released, stir rice well.

 Notes

-• This recipe can also be made on the stove top.
-Saute the onion, garlic, and rice as directed.
-Then, add remaining ingredients, bring to a simmer, turn heat to low, and cook (covered) for 15-20 minutes, until rice absorbs the cooking liquids.
+• This recipe can also be made on the stovetop.
+Brown rice in the butter as directed.
+Then, add the remaining ingredients, bring to a simmer, turn the heat to low, and cook (covered) for 15-20 minutes, until rice absorbs the cooking liquid.

 Nutrition Facts